 - As a general rule, never change the date or the day of the week when the hour hand is between 9 pm and 3 am.
 The clock doesn’t care what real-time is.
 It is the time that the clock shows that you have to care about.

 An example?
-You haven’t worn your automatic Seiko SNZG15K1 watch for many days, one of the most popular the Japanese brand for its military aesthetics, its low price, and good quality, and you find the watch as follows:
+You haven’t worn your automatic Seiko SNZG15K1 watch for many days, one of the most popular Japanese brands for its military aesthetics, low price, and good quality, and you find the watch as follows:

 Question: Can you change the date and day of the watch with the hour hand in that position?
 NO. NO. NO. You can load the movement and the date change can stop working (due to the friction of certain gears that start up at a certain time interval every day).

 As each caliber has different specifications, we recommend that you read the instructions of the watch as soon as you buy it.

 As a general rule, it is often said that the date should not be changed between 9 pm and 3 am, but there are some watches, such as some of the Nomos brands with caliber DUW 6101, that have a very short date change restriction: only you should avoid changing it between 11:15 pm and 00:45 am.

 We repeat: it depends a lot on the watch and the manufacturer.
 Check it out.